-What are the differences between passport books and passport cards?
+What are the differences between Passport Book vs Passport Card?

 When it comes to the choice between a passport book vs passport card, it pays to know the key differences between each one.
 As mentioned, a passport card is basically one credit-card-sized I.D card.
 It is similar to a driver’s licence in terms of design as it is small, plastic and is designed to slip into purses and wallets like any other card.

-Passport books however are much bigger and they are packed full of blank pages which can be used for arrival and departure stamps, as well as visas.
+Passport books, however, are much bigger and they are packed full of blank pages.
+These are used for arrival and departure stamps, as well as visas.
 Each time you enter and exit a country, you will receive one of these stamps on these pages.

 The Cost between Passport Book vs Passport Card